goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

 ## Select Attribute

 For the attribute-based styling, first select the attribute which you like to visualize in the field <code>Color based on</code>.
+The data them shall be order by a **data classification method** and associated to a <code>Color Palette</code>and a <code>Color Scale</code>.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>